 A well-known YouTuber chef, Josh Scherer, who is the host of Mythical Kitchen, teamed up with various channel hosts to introduce the initiative #LeftoversChallenge.
 This campaign is also supported by the Restaurant workers community foundation.

 The purpose of the initiative is to make food accessible to everyone. #leftoverchallenge urges people to make a creative meal from the leftovers and share it on social media using the hashtag.
 Also, in addition to that, the creators set up donation links on their posts for the purpose to seek a donation from the audience.

 5. Monterey Bay Aquarium’s act for the ocean

-On the concluding note, it is clear that it is a type of marketing in which businesses align themselves with social causes that are important to them and channelize their marketing campaign around that cause.
+On a concluding note, it is clear that it is a type of marketing in which businesses align themselves with social causes that are important to them and channel their marketing campaign around that cause.

 Cause-marketing will be useful for you if you plan it adeptly and implement it at the right time.
 You may use it to bring awareness to a cause and show social responsibility along with optimizing your brand awareness, lead generation, and sales.

 How effective do you find cause marketing for a business?

 Liked this post?
 Check out the complete series on Marketing